HMS Ladybird (1916): History

-In 1939 the original pair of 6 in Mk VII 45-calibre guns were replaced by more modern and 30 in longer 6-inch Mk XIII 50-calibre guns from the decommissioned battleship HMS Agincourt.
+In 1939 the original pair of 6 in Mk VII 45-calibre guns was replaced by more modern and 30 in longer 6-inch Mk XIII 50-calibre guns from the decommissioned battleship HMS Agincourt.

 Ladybird was allocated to Singapore in 1940 and then, along with five others of the class, stripped down and towed to the Mediterranean Sea.
 During the journey she sustained damage which meant she was limited to a speed of 7 kn due to a misaligned hull.
 She was initially used to guard Port Said.

 In late December 1940 and early January 1941 Ladybird was engaged at close range, bombarding the Italian port of Bardia in Libya, in support of the Allied Capture of Bardia on 5 January 1941 as part of Operation Compass.